Contrast-Security-OSS/docs/content/user/ui/servers/OutputtoSyslog.md

 ##Batch Actions

-Selecting the shild icon in the batch action menu above the grid reveals the **Protection Licensing and Output** menu, which also offers the Enable, Edit and Disable Output to Syslog actions.
+Selecting the shield icon in the batch action menu above the grid reveals the **Protection Licensing and Output** menu, which also offers the Enable, Edit and Disable Output to Syslog actions.
 These actions are only functional when at least one of the selected servers is eligible, and the action is only applied to the eligible selection(s).

 When **Apply Protection License** is selected to one or more servers, the Upgrade License dialog includes a checkbox to **Enable Output to Syslog**.
-If checked, the workflow proceeds to the Output Configuration dialog.
-If a default configuration is set up on the **Organization Settings** > **Servers** page, the values default to that.
+* If checked, the workflow proceeds to the Output Configuration dialog.
+* If a default configuration is set up on the **Organization Settings** > **Servers** page, the values default to that.

 If any of the selected servers have previous Syslog configurations when you choose the **Enable Output to Syslog** action from the batch action menu, a dialog appears.
 You may then decide to whether to keep the existing configurations and set up the remaining servers, or to (re)configure all.
-If there are no previous configurationss, you are taken straight to the Configuration dialog.
+If there are no previous configurations, you are taken straight to the Configuration dialog.
 If an organization default exists, the values will default to that.

 ## Server Settings

 The Server Settings dialog includes a checkbox to configure Output to Syslog.

-Checking the box expands the dialog to show configuration, which works as described in the previous section including the ability to restore or set up organization defaults.
+Checking the box expands the dialog to show configuration, which includes the ability to restore or set up organization defaults.

 ## Organization Settings